 Why Women Fail to Do the Cruzada

-A poor embrace can also hinder women’s sensitivity to changes in body position relative to their partner.
-Some women place their bodies on the right side of the man's body, with their left arm hugging his right side, which creates a misalignment that reduces sensitivity to the man’s movements when he tries to initiate the cruzada by walking on their right.
-Similarly, novice women using an open dance hold often fail to perceive subtle changes in their partner's body position due to the lack of physical contact.
+A poor embrace can also compromise a woman’s ability to sense positional changes.
+Some women place their bodies too far to the right of the man’s, hugging his right side with their left arm, creating a misalignment that disrupts their sensitivity to the man’s lead when he tries to initiate the cruzada by walking on their right.
+Similarly, beginners using an open dance hold often fail to perceive subtle changes in their partner's body position due to the lack of physical contact.
 Both scenarios may result in the woman not performing the cruzada when she should.

 March 18, 2023